shakrmedia/tuesday/README.md

 Tuesday is an stand-alone library you can use without any dependencies, but you can use Tuesday alongside other animation libraries as well.
 All Tuesday animation names start with `td` prefix so there is a low chance two libraries will collide unless there is another one that uses the same prefix and animation name.

+If you're interested, check out the ["Making of" article](http://making.shakr.com/making-tuesday/) in our Making Shakr blog for a more thorough introduction and explanation on how this project came to life.

 ## How to use
 #### The Basic Way